 * Socialization: the process by which we learn and internalize the ways and meanings of our

 "culture" in order to become a member of it.

-years"), the process we go through to develop and realize our individual human potential.
+formative years"), the process we go through to develop and realize our individual human

-- This is true whether you are learning new ways of living, changing old habits or patterns,
+* This is true whether you are learning new ways of living, changing old habits or patterns,

-moving to a new area, starting a new relationship, having a baby, making new friends, visiting different
+moving to a new area, starting a new relationship, having a baby, making new friends,

-impacts on us, and it is "information" we process - mostly unconsciously.
+All of it impacts on us, and it is "information" we process - mostly unconsciously.
 All that input

 importantly, the meaning and understanding we gave it all, and which we derived from it.